JetBrains/idea-gitignore/README.md

 --------

 - Files syntax highlight
-- Coloring ignored files in the Project View
 - Gitignore templates filtering and selecting in rules generator by name and content
 - User custom templates
 - Show ignored files by specified Gitignore file (right click on `.gitignore` file)